 Individual Chocolate Soufflés

 I’d been searching for a chocolate soufflé that had a deep chocolate intensity.
 Sometimes, they’re more fluff than flavor.
 I think the key is to have at least an ounce of chocolate per serving.
-A soufflé is such a light and airy dessert…so impressive as it puffs up in the oven.
-But within a minute or so, the deflation begins…so not really practical to whip up during a dinner party.
-This recipe for Individual Chocolate Soufflés gives an option to freeze…so you can pop these in the oven as you’re finishing up dinner.
+A soufflé is such a light and airy dessert and so impressive as it puffs up in the oven.
+But within a minute or so, the deflation begins, sot they’re really not practical to whip up during a dinner party.
+This recipe for Individual Chocolate Soufflés gives an option to freeze.
+So you can pop these in the oven as you’re finishing up dinner

 The popularity of the soufflé (pronounced so͞oʹflā) is credited to Marie-Antoine Carême, the father of French haute cuisine.
 He published his recipe in “Le Pâtissier Royal Parisien” in 1815, though the first recipe can be traced back to 1742.